|Code Section:||40-12-244, 40-12-254, 32-6-130, and 32-6-231.1|

 What type of vehicles may this plate be displayed upon?
 Private passenger automobiles, pickup trucks, motorcycles and pleasure motor vehicles (i.e., recreational vehicles) not exceeding 12,000 pounds gross vehicle weight.
 Veterans qualifying for the $5 plate may display the plate on all weight pleasure motor vehicles.

 How are the net proceeds from the purchase of this plate distributed?
-The net proceeds of the $5 shall be distributed to the Department of Revenue.
+The net proceeds of the $5 annual fee (Section 326-130) shall be distributed to the Department of Revenue to defray the cost of issuing the plates.

 How often does the license plate design change?
 Every five (5) years.